shanshs/Team-Pigeon/docs/final.md

 ### Rainbow DQN

-We also experimented with one approach as an extension to DQN: Rainbow DQN, a combination of several improvements DQN algorithms.
+We also experimented with one approach as an extension to DQN: Rainbow DQN, a combination of several improvements to DQN algorithms.
 RLlib provided us with an implementation of a standard DQN algorithm, and with a few given modifications we were able to easily transform it to Rainbow DQN.

 Essentially, Rainbow DQN is a dubbed term of a combination of extensions of DQN.
 These include the following: Double Q-learning, prioritized replay, dueling networks, multi-step learning, distributional reinforcement learning, and noisy neural network stream.
 A more in-depth explanation of these terms are included in the research paper in our [source](https://arxiv.org/pdf/1710.02298.pdf) .